syncfusion-content/uwp-docs/uwp/Radial-Slider/Appearance-and-Styling.md

 ### Tick Radius Factor

-TickRadiusFactor property decides the radius of the ticks from the total radius available to render the SfRadialSlider.
+TickRadiusFactor property decides the radius of the ticks from the total radius available to render the UWP Radial or Circular Slider.

 {% tabs %}